Nabil Shaban

 Nabil Shaban Moher Noghai (12 February 1953 – 25 October 2025) was a Jordanian-British actor and writer.
 He co-founded the theatre group Graeae, which promotes disabled performers.
 On stage, he featured in several National Theatre productions.
-On television, he was best known for his role as the reptilian villain Sil in Doctor Who, appearing in two 1980s serials opposite Colin Baker's Sixth Doctor and reprising the role in two Big Finish audio dramas and a 2019 web series, Sil and the Devil Seeds of Arodor.
+On television, he was best known for his role as the reptilian villain Sil in Doctor Who, appearing in two 1980s serials opposite Colin Baker's Sixth Doctor and reprising the role in two Big Finish audio dramas and a 2019 direct-to-video film, Sil and the Devil Seeds of Arodor.

 Life and career

 Shaban was born in Amman, Jordan on 12 February 1953, with brittle bone disease osteogenesis imperfecta.
 He was sent to England for medical care, where he grew up in a series of hospitals and residential homes.
 He studied at the University of Surrey in the late 1970s and contributed to the Students' Union newspaper "Bare Facts".
 With Richard Tomlinson, he founded the Graeae Theatre Company in 1980, incentivised by drama schools refusing admission to budding actors based on disability.
 In 1997, Shaban was awarded an honorary doctorate by the university for services in the promotion of Disability Arts.

 One of his most memorable television roles was that of the reptilian alien Sil in the BBC science fiction television series Doctor Who.
 Shaban played Sil in two serials: Vengeance on Varos (1985) and Mindwarp (1986), and created Sil's laugh.
 He reprised the role in the Big Finish audio dramas Mission to Magnus (2009) and Antidote to Oblivion (2013), both again written by Philip Martin.
 Shaban again played Sil in 2019 in Reeltime Pictures' web series production of Sil and the Devil Seeds of Arodor (2019), again written by Philip Martin.

 He appeared in several films, including Born of Fire (1987), City of Joy (1992), Derek Jarman's Wittgenstein (1993), Gaias børn (1998), and Children of Men (2006), and has also worked as part of the Crass Collective.
 He made his National Theatre debut in 1998, playing father Rashid in an adaptation of Salman Rushdie's Haroun and the Sea of Stories.
 He subsequently appeared in several more NT productions, portraying the Roman emperor Constantius II in Ibsen's Emperor and Galilean (2011) and the Boyg in David Hare's Peter Gynt (2019).
+He played Hamlet for the Cleveland Theatre Company, where his performance involved using a rapier to pick his toe nails.